maRce10/bird_song_evolution/README.md

 pattern (song separated by both long gaps and the element sequence pattern): <img src="./scripts/p_aethopygus.png" width="100%" />

-### Additional annotation tips
+### additional criteria for annotating

-1. Ensure that the selected sounds belong to a single individual (or pair if a duet, for instance in wrens).
+1. Ensure that the selected **sounds belong to a single individual** (or pair if a duet, for instance in wrens).
 Sometimes more than one individual can be found in a single recording.
-This can be identified by overlapping in time and frequency but with similar
+This can be identified by signals overlapping in time and frequency but with similar structure and timing

-2. Select the beginning and end of each of the elements for **up to 5 songs** (if available).
+2. Select the beginning and end of each of the elements for **up to 3 songs** (if available).
 Songs do not have to be consecutive.
-If there are more songs available in the recordings and they vary considerably you can try to measure more songs.
+Avoid those songs that look incomplete (e.g. if most songs have 5-6 elements and there is a couple with 2 elements avoid measuring the latter).

-3. Make selections on the spectrogram by adjusting both time and frequency.
-If the songs have a lot of harmonics the high frequency try to include both the fundamental frequency (harmonic with the lowest frequency) and dominant frequency (harmonic with the highest energy), which sometimes can be the same harmonic.
+3.  **Make selections on the spectrogram** by adjusting both time and frequency.
+If the songs have a lot of harmonics include both the fundamental frequency (harmonic with the lowest frequency) and dominant frequency (harmonic with the highest energy), which sometimes can be the same harmonic.
 If individual harmonics are not easy to tell apart select the range of harmonics that clearly stand over the background noise.

-4. Set the beginning and end (the margins of the selection box) right at the beginning and end of the element, trying not to include the reverberations at the end of the element.
+4. Set the beginning and end (the margins of the selection box) right at the beginning and end of the element, **excluding the reverberations** at the end of the element.

-5. Avoid annotating songs in which the elements overlap other sounds.
+5.  **Avoid annotating songs in which the elements overlap other sounds**.

+6. Include acoustic **units repeated in sequence with little time gaps in between (for instance trills) as a single element** (i.e. a single annotation box).

-6. If the recording was made on 2 channels, make the selections only on the first channel (the one on top).
+7. If the recording was made on 2 channels, make the **selections only on the first channel** (the one on top).

-7. If the recording we have doesn’t contain a song (and the species clearly has songs) look for other recordings in the Macaulay Library and write down the code in the “recording_needed” column.
+8. If the recording we have doesn’t contain a song (and the species clearly has songs) look for other recordings in the Macaulay Library and write down the code in the “recording_needed” column.

-8. Duets should not be annotated unless each note can be distinguished.
-    Make sure the vocalization type is labeled as duet (or mentioned in comments).
+9.  **Duets should not be annotated unless each note can be distinguished**.
+Make sure the vocalization type is labeled as duet and a note in comments.

-9. Save the selection in the default folder suggested by Raven.
+10. **Save the selection in the default folder suggested by Raven**.
     When you try to close the audio file Raven will ask if they want to save the selection, just click OK and keep the suggested file name unchanged.

+11. If the structure of the song is hard to define **look up for papers describing the song** for that species and include the paper citation into comments.

-10. If there is something inconsistent or poorly explained in this protocol please let us know!
+12. If there is something inconsistent or poorly explained in this protocol please let us know!

 ## To-do list

--   Do the next analysis
+-   Develop algorithms to:
+    -   Tell which sound should belong to the same element based on the average distance between elements within a song
+    -   Define decision rules to tell which elements belong to the same category based on the similarities found in song with good inter-observer agreement in element clasification (maybe using cross-correlation)
+-   Add examples of trill and gradually changing sounds that should be annotated as a single element

 ## Status